 Internal Audit fulfills its purpose by independently measuring and evaluating the efficiency and effectiveness of internal controls related to both current and proposed activities of the University.
 It evaluates compliance with University policies and procedures, the efficiency and effectiveness of those policies and procedures in meeting internal control and University objectives, the adequacy of operational controls in relation to established standards, and the adequacy of processes designed to safeguard and account for assets properly.

 The Internal Audit function operates under the authority of the Board of Trustees and has independent status within the University.
-It shall report administratively to the Senior Vice President and Chief Financial Officer through the Assistant Vice President Audit & Risk Management, but shall provide a report to the Xavier University Audit Committee of the Board of Trustees (the Committee) during every regularly scheduled Committee meeting and shall have direct access to both the University President and the Chairman of the Committee.
-In addition, the Assistant Vice President Audit & Risk Management shall meet privately with the Committee periodically in a session that excludes all members of the Management team and will report directly to the Committee any conflict of interest with Senior Management relative to any aspect of an audit or other activity associated with fulfilling Internal Audit's purpose.
+It shall report administratively to the Senior Vice President and Chief Financial Officer through the Vice President for Business Services and Risk Management, but shall provide a report to the Xavier University Audit Committee of the Board of Trustees (the Committee) during every regularly scheduled Committee meeting and shall have direct access to both the University President and the Chairman of the Committee.
+In addition, the Vice President for Business Services and Risk Management, shall meet privately with the Committee periodically in a session that excludes all members of the Management team and will report directly to the Committee any conflict of interest with Senior Management relative to any aspect of an audit or other activity associated with fulfilling Internal Audit's purpose.

 In performing their function, Internal Audit personnel shall have free and unrestricted access to all University activities, reports, records, property, and personnel deemed necessary to perform their duties, with stringent accountabilities related to safekeeping and confidentiality.
 All current and proposed University activities shall be subject to review and/or audit by the Internal Audit function, and Management will ensure the cooperation of their respective personnel throughout the internal audit process.